AnimashaunRoheemot/SEO-Visibility-Analysis-Of-Nigeria-Banks-/README.md

 - Low Top of Page Bid
 - High Top of Page Bid

-### Final Analytical Dataset
+### Data Reduction and Final Structure
-After cleaning and transformation, the dataset used for analysis contained:
+To ensure analytical relevance:
+- Bid-related and index columns were dropped.
+- Bank names were standardized.
+- Keywords were cleaned and merged into a unified dataset.

+The final analytical dataset contains:
 - Bank
 - Keyword
 - Search Volume